YukiOkamoto0206/social-chef/README.md

 After you push your changes to your branch, create Pull Request in the GitHub.
 If you don't know how to use it, check [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=webui).

 ## Check Pull Request
-If somebody create a pull request or fix it, send message through slack.
-The others will check it.
+If somebody create a pull request or fix it, GitHub automatically send the message through the slack.
+The others can check it.

 ## How to change the branch from yours to others
 Do not change the branch before commiting or stashing your current branch.